suresh37/photo-gallery-ionic/README.md

 # photo-gallery-ionic
-A starter app to create and run hybrid app in ionic
+A starter app to create and run hybrid app using ionic